|

 effectiveness.
 It's highly likely

-part of the "religion conflict" comes from ineffective communication.
-If
+part of your "religion conflict" comes from ineffective communication.

 you need other family members to admit and reduce their conflict over